 Some audio/visual equipment is available for use in the FGL classroom and cannot leave the Library.
 Please check with Library staff for classroom use.

 In order to best serve our entire campus community, the following guidelines have been established for all patrons using Felix Goodson Library:

 - Excessive Noise.
 In addition to providing information resources, the Library is a place to study.
 Excessive noise is distracting.
 Please be considerate of others and pursue your Library activities as quietly as possible.
 If a group study room is desired, please inquire at the Circulation Desk.

 - Food and Drink.
 To protect Library materials and computers from accidental spills, please keep covers/lids on beverages and place all garbage in the trash containers.
 A drinking fountain is provided in the FGL lobby.
-Vending machines are also available in the library.

 - Cell Phones.
 In consideration of others, please refrain from using cellular phones in the Library.
 On the occasion a phone call is received, please exit to the Library lobby.